 Deputy Commander, Naval Air Systems Command

-As deputy commander, Garry Newton is the senior civilian at Naval Air Systems Command (NAVAIR), reporting directly to the commander.
-He is responsible for planning and organizational effectiveness related to executing NAVAIR’s mission, which is to deliver timely and sustainable naval aviation capabilities to ensure warfighter success.
-NAVAIR consists of more than 30,000 civilian/military personnel located at eight primary sites and is comprised of a headquarters, Warfare Centers and Fleet Readiness Centers.
-NAVAIR employees provide support to naval aviation customers and affiliated Program Executive Offices in the areas of research and development, engineering, test and evaluation, acquisition, in-service support and repair/modification of aircraft, weapons and related systems.
+Mr. Jerry Short currently serves as the acting deputy commander of the Naval Air Systems Command (NAVAIR).
+As the senior civilian reporting directly to the commander, he is responsible for planning and organizational effectiveness related to executing NAVAIR’s mission: to deliver timely and sustainable naval aviation capabilities to ensure warfighter success.
+With a workforce of more than 30,000 civilian/military personnel located at eight primary sites, NAVAIR provides support to naval aviation customers and affiliated Program Executive Offices in research and development, engineering, test and evaluation, acquisition, in-service support and repair/modification of aircraft, weapons and related systems.